aorliche/drago-gauntlet/README.md

-# space-gauntlet-scroller
+# Drago's Gauntlet
-A basic top down scrolling 2D shooter with a space theme
+A 2D top-down Rogue-like adventure game, with level editor, written in Javascript